OPS235/scripts/README.md

-# scripts

-OPS235 Faculty - Instructions
+# OPS235 Faculty - Instructions
 ----
 GitHub is used for version control.
 Do not directly modify files in the following directory:
 * ~ops235/